distribution/distribution/docs/recipes/nginx.md

 proxy, it also requires that you move TLS termination from the Registry to the proxy itself.

-Furthermore, introducing an extra http layer in your communication pipeline will make it more complex to deploy, maintain, and debug, and will possibly create issues.
+Furthermore, introducing an extra http layer in your communication pipeline makes it more complex to deploy, maintain, and debug.
 Make sure the extra complexity is required.

 For instance, Amazon's Elastic Load Balancer (ELB) in HTTPS mode already sets the following client header: